|

 McLeodganj

-Fifteen to twenty minutes’ walk from Bhagsu, or five minutes by taxi/autorickshaw, brings you to McLeodganj, the home of the Dalai Lama and the Tibetan Government in Exile.
+15 to 20 minutes’ walk from Bhagsu, or five minutes by taxi/autorickshaw, is McLeodganj, the home of the Dalai Lama and the Tibetan Government in Exile.
 During high season, the town throngs with tourists and spiritual pilgrims.
 The town was named after David McLeod, the British Empire’s Lieutenant Governor of Punjab.

 |